1920 Georgia Bulldogs football team: Week 9: Clemson

-Post season
+After the season

 Owen Reynolds was elected captain for next year.
 Reynolds, Pew, and Day were all composite All-Southern selections.
 Whelchel also made several selections, and Joe Bennett made one.

 Rooters on either side of Georgia were happy as both the Bulldogs and Georgia Tech claimed SIAA titles.
 The Bulldogs were retroactively named the national champion for 1920 under the Berryman QPRS methodology.